lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 We have tried to do reproduce this ourselves, and have talked to scientist better equipped to do so than us.
 Yet all efforts failed.
 Additionally, I personally find that papers claiming a culturing protocol for _N. azollae_ lack proper checks.
+More often than not, these checks are a PCR for the very common nitrogenase gene, or a visual check for heterocysts common to many genera of cyanobacteria.
 I suspect these works describe cultures of other cyanobacteria.

 **how does Azolla-nostoc relate to moss-cyanobacteria symbioses**